 YOUNG, Desmond.
 Private.
 Attended Oxford university but did not serve in the OTC.
 Commissioned in the 9th King's Royal Rifle Corps.
 Brigadier Desmond Young served with distinction in two world wars.
 He was wounded in the first liquid-fire attack at Ypres in 1915, winning a Military Cross.
 He was a battalion commander before he was twenty-five.
 In World War II, he served in Abyssinia, Syria and the western desert.
 He was twice capture and twice escaped.
 Between the wars he ran a salvage company and then became a journalist in South Africa and India.
 Biographer of Field Marshall Erwin Rommel.

 YOUNG, George MacLellan.
 1050.
 Private.
-WIA at defence of Vieille Chapelle 9-11/04/1918.
+WIA at the defence of Vieille Chapelle 9-11/04/1918.
 Discharged 4/04/1919.
 Born in 1883 in Durris, Kincardinshire, Scotland and died 11/03/1934 in Umtali Hospital, Rhodesia.
 Entitled to British War and Victory Medals.

 YOUNG, W. R. 1605.
 Promoted to Lance Corporal, KEH 03/1913.
 Likely to have served with Paget's Horse, 51st & 73rd Squadrons, Imperial Yeomanry in the Boer War.
 Unable to find details of Great War service and likely to have been transferred.

 ZIEGEL, Frank.
 1917.
 Private.
 Enlisted 11/12/1915 and served in Reserves before posting 9/05/1917 to KEH.
 Awarded Silver War Badge 166597 and did not serve overseas.
 Born 1888 in Islington, London, England.
-No service medal entitlement.
+No Service Medal entitlement.